 The Minor Variance Policies in Section 11.6.6 are hereto attached as Appendix A. Section 11.6.6.2 outlines the evaluation criteria for minor variance applications.
-The general intent and purpose of the Official Plan is maintained with the proposed development; the requested variances are minor in nature and desirable for the subject building.
+The general intent and purpose of the Official Plan is not maintained with the proposed development; the requested variance for a decreased minimum rear yard depth is not minor in nature and desirable for the subject building.